Lycodon laoensis: Description

 Dorsally it is dark brown, with a whitish or yellowish crossband on the occiput, and similar body crossbands which bifurcate on the sides.
 Ventrally it is whitish.
 Adults are about .5 m (20 inches) in total length, which includes the tail of about 10 cm (4 inches).

 They are nocturnal, and generally ground dwelling.
 They are not very aggressive and generally reluctant to bite.

 Like other Wolf Snakes, they can be mistaken for the venomous Banded Kraits.

-Aung, S. T., Suwanwaree, P., Aung, M. T., & Bernstein, J. M. (2025, June 10).
-New country records of the Laotian wolfsnake, Lycodon laoensis Günther, 1864, in Myanmar, discovered via citizen science.
-Herpetology Notes, 18, 373–375.